-Accounts are organized on the basis of funds, each of which is considered a separate accounting entity.
+Accounts are organized on the basis of funds which are considered separate accounting entities.
 The operations of each fund are accounted for with a separate set of self-balancing accounts that comprise its assets, liabilities, fund equity, revenues, and expenditures.
 Government resources are allocated to, and accounted for in, individual funds based upon the purposes for which they are to be spent and the means by which spending activities are controlled.
 The focus of fund financial statements is on major funds, each displayed in a separate column.
 All nonmajor funds are aggregated and displayed in a single column.
-The Tax Collector has no nonmajor funds.
+The Property Appraiser has no nonmajor funds.